awsdocs/elb-application-load-balancers-user-guide/doc_source/introduction.md

 # What is an Application Load Balancer?<a name="introduction"></a>

+Elastic Load Balancing automatically distributes your incoming traffic across multiple targets, such as EC2 instances, containers, and IP addresses, in one or more Availability Zones\.
+It monitors the health of its registered targets, and routes traffic only to the healthy targets\.
+Elastic Load Balancing scales your load balancer incoming traffic changes over time\.
+It can automatically scale to the vast majority of workloads\.

-Elastic Load Balancing supports three types of load balancers: Application Load Balancers, Network Load Balancers, and Classic Load Balancers\.
+Elastic Load Balancing supports the following load balancers: Application Load Balancers, Network Load Balancers, Gateway Load Balancers, and Classic Load Balancers\.
+You can select the type of load balancer that best suits your needs\.
 This guide discusses Application Load Balancers\.
-For more information about Network Load Balancers, see the [User Guide for Network Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/)\.
-For more information about Classic Load Balancers, see the [User Guide for Classic Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/)\.
+For more information about the other load balancers, see the [User Guide for Network Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/), the [User Guide for Gateway Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/gateway/), and the [User Guide for Classic Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/)\.

 ## Application Load Balancer components<a name="application-load-balancer-components"></a>